ArenKDesai/Aren-s-Notes/graphics lec.md

 ## Faking normals
 We need the normals of smooth surfaces, but we make objects with a discrete number of sides.
 We can instead interpolate the normals of a smooth surface so the lighting gives the appearance of a smooth object.

 We can extend this idea to project interesting textures to flat meshes by creating a **normal map**.
+This normal map can map normals by colors to certain di